 If your song is a sad song that tells very abstract details about heartbreak and love loss, your song could simply be called "Tears" or "Ouch".
 If you're ranting about the lack of justice for a community, your song could be simply called "I'm pissed".
 You could take an even more basic approach with the "what" question and call your song something simplistic like "Word On A Paper" or "A Song I Sang".

-You could also attribute descriptive aspects to your songs like a color, a mood, a personality, a tempo, the genre itself, and its writing structure, then add that to the song title.
+You could also attribute defining aspects to your songs like a color, mood, personality, tempo, genre, and writing structure, then add that to the song title.
 For example, your song could be "Purple Feelings" or "Morbid Rock".

 The story behind your song can be a number of things, but your title can be simplified to something like "Lila's Lyin' Story" or "It's My Mess".
 The song topic could be about someone else, or it could talk about a community or family.
 You could make the song title about the wellness of your loved ones "Pop's Dreams".